Insights

 What it is

 The Public Client Key is used with Accept.js.
-Accept.js sends payment data directly to Authorize.Net and returns a one-time-use token (payment nonce).
-Your server then uses that nonce in a transaction request, instead of handling raw card data.
+Accept.js sends payment data directly to Authorize.Net and returns a one-time-use token

 Where it is used

-In the browser, as part of the Accept.js configuration.
+• In the browser, as part of the Accept.js configuration.

 Where it must not be used

-As a server authentication secret.
-It is not a replacement for the Transaction Key.
+• As a server authentication secret.

-As the key for webhook verification.
-That is the Signature Key’s job.
+• As the key for webhook verification.

 Key rotation implications

 Rotating the Public Client Key requires updating every client deployment that references it.
-If you have multiple storefronts or front-end bundles, treat the rotation as a coordinated release, not a back-office-only change.

 Common mistakes

-Using the sandbox Public Client Key in production builds.
+• Using the sandbox Public Client Key in production builds.

 Which credentials do you need?
 A practical decision guide